surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 - [3rd-party component integration](https://surveyjs.io/Documentation/Survey-Creator?id=Create-Custom-Widget)

 [Try Survey Creator / Form Builder](https://surveyjs.io/create-survey)

+Survey Creator is **not available for free commercial usage**.
+If you want to integrate it into your application, you must purchase a [commercial license](https://surveyjs.io/Licenses#SurveyCreator).
+However, you can use [online Survey Creator](https://surveyjs.io/create-survey) to produce JSON survey configurations and use them with SurveyJS in your application free of charge.

 For information on how to add Survey Creator / Form Builder to your application, refer to one of the following Get Started help topics: